jaleedkhan/PatchCTG/README.md

 ## Instructions

-1. Navigate to `patchtst_classification/PatchTST_supervised`
+1. Ensure that the CUDA version installed in your environment is compatible with and PyTorch 1.11.0: `conda install pytorch=1.11 torchvision torchaudio cudatoolkit=11.3 -c pytorch` (Tested successfully with this configuration: Ubuntu 22.04, NVIDIA driver version 560.94, CUDA 11.3, Python 3.8, torch 1.11.0+cu113)
-2. Install all the required packages in `requirements.txt`
+2. Navigate to `patchctg/PatchTST_supervised` and install the required packages in `requirements.txt`.
 3. (Optional) Set hyperparameters for training in `sh scripts/PatchTST/ctg.sh`
 4. Run `sh scripts/PatchTST/ctg.sh` to train and test the model (training progress is logged at `logs/CTG/`)
-5. Run the cells in results section in `patchtst_classification/results_dataset.ipynb` to check training and testing results
+5. Run the cells in results section in `../results_dataset.ipynb` to check training and testing results

 ## Updates made in the original repository